Request Request an Appointment Call Call Us Map View Map

 Preventive Dentistry – Hoover, AL

 If you’ve ever wondered what the most effective way to avoid dental disease is, it’s actually far more simple than you’d think.
-Daily at-home care through brushing and flossing matters tremendously, but that doesn’t mean you should skip your routine cleanings and exams at Moulton Dentistry of Hoover.
-Through regular visits for preventive dentistry in Hoover, AL, you can not only prevent the majority of oral disease and dental emergencies but catch systemic conditions that may not even be directly related to your oral health.
+Daily at-home care through brushing and flossing matters tremendously, but that doesn’t mean you should skip your routine teeth cleanings and dental exams at Moulton Dentistry of Hoover.
+Through regular visits for preventive dentistry in Hoover, AL, you can not only prevent the majority of oral disease and dental emergencies, but Dr. Moulton can also catch systemic conditions that may not even be directly related to your oral health.
 To make your oral care routine complete, schedule an appointment by calling our dental office today!

 Why Choose Moulton Dentistry of Hoover for Preventive Dentistry?

-• Highly Personalized Care for Patients of All Ages
+• Highly Personalized Dental Care for Patients of All Ages

 • Intraoral Cameras for Improved Diagnostics and Examinations